cloudflare/cloudflare-docs/content/pages/platform/functions/api-reference.md

 ### `EnvWithFetch`

-Holds the environment variables, secrets, and bindings for this Function.
-This also holds the `ASSETS` binding which is how you can fallback to the asset server.
+Holds the environment variables, secrets, and bindings for a Function.
+This also holds the `ASSETS` binding which is how you can fallback to the asset-serving behavior.

 ### Params

-Holds the values from the [dynamic routes](/pages/platform/functions/routing/#dynamic-routes)
+Holds the values from the [dynamic routes](/pages/platform/functions/routing/#dynamic-routes).